alpsteam/autonomous-labs/docs/lab-1.md

 ---
 layout: default
-title: Lab 1: Microservices (Helidon) with Oracle Autonomous DB
+title: Lab 1: Microservices
-nav_order: 90
+nav_order: 50
 ---

-# Lab 4: Microservices (Helidon) with Oracle Autonomous DB
+# Lab 1: Microservices

 > First we can provide a very short description with the purpose of the lab, like this: